MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

 >R Server uses Kestrel as the web server for its operationalization web nodes.
 Consequently, if you expose your application to the Internet, we recommend that you review the [guidelines for Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel) regarding reverse proxy set up.

-## 4. Configure Enterprise-Grade Security
+## 4. Configure enterprise-grade security

 In production environments, we strongly recommend the following approaches: